Vector Dark Matter in a $U(1)_X$ extended 2HDM: Model Setup

 \subsection{Dark Sector}

 The $U(1)_X$ symmetric Lagrangian is invariant under $Z^{(A)}_2 \times Z^{(B)}_2$ symmetry~\cite{Farzan:2012hh} which are defined as follows

 This is also referred to as dark charge conjugation symmetry~\cite{Ma:2017ucp}.
-Demanding this charge conjugation symmetry to be exact ensures the stability of the vector boson $Z^\prime$.
-In the presence of the dark conjugation symmetry, which prevents the mixing between $Z^{\prime}_{\mu}$ with $B_{\mu}, W^3_{\mu}$, the neutral gauge boson mass matrix is given by
+Here we would like to clarify that the $Z_2$ symmetries are not put in by hand in this scenario.
+The $U(1)_X$ symmetric potential has the symmetry $S \to S^*$ or $S \to -S^*$.
+To make the kinetic term of $S$ invariant under the above symmetry operation, the transformation of $Z^\prime$ has to be $Z^\prime_{\mu} \to -Z^\prime_{\mu}$.
+These two sets of symmetry transformations are defined as $Z^{(A)}_2$ and $Z^{(B)}_2$.
+If any of these symmetries is exactly respected, the kinetic mixing term of the $U(1)$ gauge fields has to be avoided. which consequently ensures the stability of the vector boson $Z^\prime$.
+In the presence of the dark conjugation symmetry, the neutral gauge boson mass matrix is given by

-Upon diagonalizing the matrix, the eigenvalues are $0, \frac{(g^2+g^{\prime2})v^2}{2}, g^2_xv^2_S$ representing the massless photon, the massive $Z$ boson and the massive $Z^{\prime}$ boson.
+Upon diagonalizing the matrix, the eigenvalues are $0, \frac{(g^2+g^{\prime2})v^2}{2}, g^2_xv^2_S$ representing the massless photon, the massive $Z$ boson, and the massive $Z^{\prime}$ boson.
 The $Z^{\prime}$ boson constitutes the vector DM candidate such that

 where $m_{Z^{\prime}}$ is the mass of the $Z^{\prime}$ vector boson DM candidate.
 In our analysis, we treat $m_{Z^\prime}$ and $g_x$ as free parameters.
 For the remainder of the study, we define the DM mass as $m_{DM}$, where $m_{DM}=m_{Z^{\prime}}$.
 Consequently, incorporating the dark sector, the model comprises twelve free parameters, which are listed as follows: